Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Programme

-The minor covers 30 ECTS and can be completed in one semester.
+The minor covers 30 EC and can be completed in one semester.
 It includes one compulsory course and one elective in study periods 1, two elective courses in study period 2 and one compulsory course in study period 3.
 Each course consists of 6 EC.

 As mentioned in the introduction, this programme aims to offer you new perspectives.
 But in order to do that, a thorough understanding of how we got there is also necessary.
 This is why the first study period offers two parallel courses.
 The first course, hosted by the Institute for Interdisciplinary Studies, is about new perspectives and offers insights from different disciplines on how to rethink what a sustainable society is or should be.
 At the same time, you will either study how we actually got into this situation or the role of marketing in a sustainable society as marketing is at a crossroads - will it continue to drive unsustainable consumption, or can it become a force for good?
-The elective course The Climate Emergency: History of a Crisis will offer the essential historical perspective to understand how the climate crisis evolved and how science and policy responded.
-The other elective course The Future of Marketing, you'll explore how businesses, governments, and individuals can transition toward sustainable models that benefit society and the planet.
-Join this course offered by the Faculty of Economics and Business to rethink marketing’s role in shaping a sustainable future.

 The second study period offers you a choice of two out of four courses that have a specific focus: